Why Motorhead’s Breakthrough ‘Overkill’ Almost Never Happened

 Motorhead’s breakthrough Overkill now stands as a widely praised, towering achievement in heavy-rock history.
 That's wonderfully ironic since the album should, by all rights, have never even happened.

 Over the previous four years, vocalist/bassist Ian “Lemmy” Kilmister’s post-Hawkwind mission to revive unpretentious rock and roll had often seemed like a fruitless, even doomed, ambition.
-Motorhead, had struggled to establish momentum, enduring abuse from the U.K. press and apathy from numerous record labels (a proposed 1976 debut album – later issued as On Parole – was originally rejected by United Artists).
+Motorhead had struggled to establish momentum, enduring abuse from the U.K. press and apathy from numerous record labels.
+(A proposed 1976 debut album – later issued as On Parole – was originally rejected by United Artists.)

 By the spring of 1978, following the disappointing response to their eponymous 1977 debut on the Chiswick label (which promptly dropped them, too), Lemmy, guitarist “Fast” Eddie Clarke and drummer Philthy “Animal” Taylor were splitting their time between living in squats or with indulgent girlfriends while considering alternative career options.
 They had already tried breaking up once, but they apparently couldn’t even get that right.
 In essence, Motorhead were living a punk rock band’s existence.

 For "No Class," Lemmy simply sped up the unmistakable "Tush" lick devised by his beloved ZZ Top (simultaneously taking a swipe at himself for such brazen theft), while additional favorites like "Metropolis" and "I’ll Be Your Sister" spanned the breadth of Kilmister’s eclectic interests: from intellectual musings to whatever line would get that girl back to his place.

-In sum, the ensuing, equally stunning Ace of Spades LP gets much of the credit and attention nowadays, but most purists will tell you that Overkill is the definitive Motorhead album.
+The ensuing, equally stunning Ace of Spades LP gets much of the credit and attention nowadays, but most purists will tell you that Overkill is the definitive Motorhead album.